List of people who were beheaded

 The following is a list of people who were beheaded, arranged alphabetically by country or region and with date of decapitation.
-Special sections on "Religious figures" and "Fictional characters" are also appended.
+Special section on "Religious figures" is also appended.

 These individuals lost their heads intentionally (as a form of execution or posthumously).
 A list of people who were decapitated accidentally, including animal-related deaths, can be found at List of people who were decapitated.